Chest pain: Hospital care

 Hospital care of chest pain begins with initial survey of a person's vital signs, airway and breathing, and level of consciousness.
 This may also include attachment of ECG leads, cardiac monitors, intravenous lines and other medical devices depending on initial evaluation.
 After evaluation of a person's history, risk factors, physical examination, laboratory testing and imaging, management begins depending on suspected diagnoses.
 Depending upon the diagnosis, a person may be placed in the intensive care unit, admitted to the hospital, or be treated outpatient.
 For persons with suspected cardiac chest pain or acute coronary syndrome, or other emergent diagnoses such as pneumothorax, pulmonary embolism, or aortic dissection, admission to the hospital is most often recommended for further treatment.

 Outpatient care

+Patients with low-risk cardiac chest pain may undergo a cardiac stress test, usually involving treadmill or chemical stimulation to strain the heart and reproduce the chest pain.
+The activity of the heart is often monitored during these exams using electrocardiography, echocardiography, or cardiac MRI.
+Computed tomography angiography (CTA) is another option but is not often recommended due to financial burden, radiation exposure, and variable access.